Layr-Labs/eigenlayer-docs/docs/eigenda/integrations-guides/dispersal/cli-guide.md

 ---
-sidebar_position: 1
+sidebar_position: 5
 ---

-# Dispersing your first blob
+# Dispersing Your First Blob

 Rollup developers must plan for at least two points of integration with EigenDA: offchain integration with their sequencer and onchain integration with their rollup smart